jolicar/TopologyRuleMustBeProperlyInsidePolygonsPoint/readme.md

 * **Rule type:** *Point rule*
 * **Primary dataset:** Point dataset (2D, 2DM, 3D and 3DM) (Multygeometry allowed)
 * **Secundary dataset:** Polygon dataset (2D, 2DM, 3D and 3DM) (Multygeometry allowed)
 * **Brief description:** The rule evaluates the point situation in or out polygons.
-This point's rule return True when the points falls within the polygon's area, not on the boundary or out of it.
+This point's rule return *True* when the points falls within the polygon's area, not on the boundary or out of it.
 The red points does the rule false and the green points give a positive result on the rule.
+In 2DM, 3D and 3Dm formats, the Z coordinate or M coordinate are ignored.
 * **Potential fixes actions:**
 	- **Delete** The delete action removes points features for cases when *Must be properly inside polygons* Topology Rule it is false.